-- 4. At a minimum, each bathroom shall contain two (2) metal towel bars (minimum 18 inches long) of matching materials; toilet tissue holder, wall mounted mirror equal to length of vanity, optional medicine cabinet, and vanity and sink.
-All bathrooms shall have doors with a privacy locks. - C. Hot Water Supply: Every home shall have supplied water-heating equipment (water heater and hot water supply lines) that is free of leaks, connected to the source of fuel or power, and is capable of heating water to be drawn for general usage.
-A 40 gallon gas water heater shall be the minimum size provided in each home.
+C. Hot Water Supply

+Every home shall have supplied water heating equipment (water heater and hot water supply lines) that are free of leaks, connected to the source of fuel or power, and is capable of heating water to be drawn for general usage.
+A 40-gallon gas water heater shall be the minimum size provided in each home.
 The homeowner may have an option of electric water heater at no additional cost to the City or the homeowner.
-All water heaters shall be installed to manufacturer's specifications. - 1.
-No water heaters (except point-of-use water heaters) shall be allowed in the toilet rooms or bathrooms, bedrooms or sleeping rooms.
-No gas water heaters shall be allowed in a clothes closet(s). - 2.
-All gas water heaters shall be vented in a safe manner to a chimney or flue leading to the exterior of the home. - 3.
-All water heaters shall be equipped with a pressure/temperature relief valve possessing a full-sized (non-reduced) rigid copper or steel discharge pipe to within six (6) inches of the floor.
-The steel discharge pipe shall not be threaded at the discharge end. - 4.
-All water heaters shall be installed with a pan and include a Polyvinyl chloride (pvc) drain tube leading to the exterior of the home. - 5.
-All water heaters shall have internal foam insulation that is a minimum of R-10.
+All water heaters shall be installed to manufacturer's specifications.

+- No water heaters, except point-of-use water heaters, shall be allowed in the toilet rooms or bathrooms, bedrooms or sleeping rooms.
+No gas water heaters shall be allowed in a clothes closets. - All gas water heaters shall be vented in a safe manner to a chimney or flue leading to the exterior of the home.
+Paint all penetrating roof vents and jacks to match tile color. - All water heaters shall be equipped with a pressure/temperature relief valve possessing a full-sized, non-reduced, rigid copper or steel discharge pipe to within 6 inches of the floor.
+The steel discharge pipe shall not be threaded at the discharge end. - All water heaters shall be installed on an 18 inch high metal stand with a pan and include a PVC drain tube leading to the exterior of the home.
+If exit point is further than 24 inches, then a rubber hose is preferred, but not required. - All water heaters shall have internal foam insulation that is a minimum of R-10.
 Gas water heaters shall have an EF rating of .62 or higher and a recovery efficiency of .75 or better and/or meet Energy Star requirements at the time of installation.
-Electric water heaters shall be Energy Star 3 Rated. - 6.
-Where conditions allow and cost reasonable, tank-less water heaters may be installed (with homeowner approval) in accordance with manufacturer's guidelines and sized to provide adequate hot water supply to all fixtures.
+Electric water heaters shall be Energy Star 3 or 3.1 rated. - Where feasible, tank-less water heaters may be installed, with homeowner approval, in accordance with manufacturer's guidelines and sized to provide adequate hot water supply to all fixtures.
 Gas supply lines and or electrical capacity must be evaluated before installing tank-less water heaters.
-Before installing, careful consideration should be made regarding supply and water temperature to owners. - 7.
-Hazardous and Substandard Conditions: These conditions shall include but not limited to: - a) Missing gas shut off valve - b) Missing water supply shut off valve - c) Combustion air taken from living area except when adequate air exchange meets Standard Building Code Congress International (SBCCI) standards
+Before installing, careful consideration should be made regarding supply and water temperature to owners. - All water heater closets shall be completely sheet rocked, equipped with a fired rated door with threshold and self-closing hinges at the top and bottom.
+All vents shall have a ceiling mounted flanged tightly secure and caulked.